 In project management, a Change Control Process is used whenever the project's plan, schedule, budget, or other important elements need to be altered.
 The Best PRINCE2 certification provides a solid foundation for understanding project management principles, including when and how to use a Change Control Process.
 In the following situations, you should use a Change Control Process:

 Regulatory and compliance requirements vary across organizations according to the condition of the project.
 For example, organizations that are required to comply with specific standards such as ISO 9001 must establish a robust change control system to manage modifications to their quality management systems efficiently.
-Furthermore, businesses that deal with pharmaceuticals, medical equipment, and healthcare services are often obligated to follow the regulations established by the Central Drugs Standard Control Organization (CDSCO).
+Furthermore, change control in pharmaceutical industry, medical equipment, and healthcare services are often obligated to follow the regulations established by the Central Drugs Standard Control Organization (CDSCO).

 When the stakeholders require some modifications in the product such as specifications, design, and features, then product changes need to be structured carefully.
 This systematic method not only eliminates scope creep but also allows for the smooth incorporation of product changes, which contributes to project success.